 Mote’s Ocean Technology Club allows selected students and teachers to explore oceanography, physics, chemistry, electronic circuitry and computer programming through real-world examples and applications—from using robotic underwater autonomous gliders to monitor for harmful algae to building tags to be placed on fish to monitor their behavior.
 Activities and projects will be conducted under the mentorship of Mote Marine Laboratory researchers.

-The club will be the first of its kind in Florida, led by Mote’s Ocean Technology Research Program with the support of Mote’s Education programs and Aquarium.
-Collaborators include the University of Hawaii, the Naval Surface Warfare Center, Carderock Division, and the Gulf of Mexico Coastal Ocean Observing System (GCOOS).
+The club is led by Mote’s Ocean Technology Research and Education programs, with support from the Fisheries Ecology and Enhancement Program, Fisheries Habitat Ecology, and the Gulf of Mexico Coastal Ocean Observing System (GCOOS).

 Ocean Technology Club members will be selected through a competitive application process and are invited to participate at no cost.

 - Overall, a four month commitment to the club (September-December)

 - Attendance of evening workshops every other Thursday at Mote Marine Laboratory beginning September 7.

 - Attendance of three Saturday workshops at The Suncoast Science Center/Faulhaber Fabrication Lab

 - Attendance of several other weekend activities including field trips to install sensors or day-trip research cruises to deploy oceanographic instrumentation.

 The Ocean Technology Club is both a learning experience and a work experience.
 Students are asked to commit the appropriate time to the regular workshops as well as some outside time to complete their projects.
 We are accepting approximately 10 new students for the 2017 fall semester.